-NBA Team Charted Jet Hits Mystery UFO In Midair Making Huge Dent — Social Media Vs. Experts On Possibilities
+NBA Team’s Jet Hits Mystery UFO In Midair, Making Huge Dent — Social Media Vs. Experts On Possibilities

 So what was the “tiny UFO” that they hit?
 The term “UFO” means nothing more than an “unidentified flying object,” in this case.
 No one saw any kind of alien spacecraft, but something was flying around up there in the path of the plane.
 That huge dent is evidence of that, as seen in the pictures posted with the tweets in this article.

 An official with the Thunder team did tell reporters that the flight was a little rough, but nothing to the extreme or out of the ordinary, according to Dead Spin.
-That is what was so surprising to the team who was stunned when they disembarked the private charter jet to see the tip of the nose sporting a good size dent.
+That is what was so surprising to the team who were stunned when they disembarked the private charter jet to see the tip of the nose sporting a good size dent.

 The jet, which was being operated by Delta at the time, was a Boeing 757-200.
-When Carmelo Anthony asked this question on social media, “What possibly could we have hit in the SKY at this time of night?”
-He got a good number of replies from his followers, some suggestions might be considered rational and others were as far away from a scientific offering as you can get.
+When Carmelo Anthony asked this question on social media, he got a good number of replies from his followers.
+Some suggestions might be considered rational and others were as far away from a scientific offering as you can get.

 I guess we hit something?
 30,000 feet up… pic.twitter.com/Rem9GmwRKq